L-caleb/alx-low_level_programming/0x12-singly_linked_lists/README.md

-read me for linked list
+read me for linked list..